mapeditor/tiled/docs/manual/automapping.md

 * If were relying on the behavior that any tile which is left empty on all of the input layers for a given index is treated as “any tile not in this rule”, you should instead use the [Other]{.tile .other} [special tile](#specialtiles) at those locations, and also the [Empty]{.tile .empty} [special tile](#specialtiles) on an inputnot layer at those same locations.
 The Empty tile is needed because old-style Other never matched Empty, but the MatchType Other tile does match Empty.

 * If you have rules that rely on some output indices being empty to randomly not make any changes, you will need to place [**Ignore** special tiles](#specialtiles) in at least one layer of each empty output index so that those indices aren't ignored.
 Alternatively, you can use [`rule_options`](#object-properties) to give those rules a chance to not run at all.

+* If you had rules with random output, but did not specify an index for one of the outputs, this part of the rule's output is now excluded from the options and applied unconditionally instead.
+If all outputs should be random options, make sure they all have an index.

 ## Credits